-We advise a variety of local government organizations throughout California, ranging from water and wastewater agencies, to healthcare districts, to joint powers authorities which operate self-insurance pools of municipalities and special districts, to school districts.
-Our municipal law practice includes work as general counsel, bond counsel and special counsel.
+We advise a wide range of local government organizations throughout California, from water and wastewater agencies, to healthcare districts, to joint powers authorities formed to operate self-insurance pools of municipalities and special districts, to school districts.
+We also help private clients negotiate with public agencies, such as property owners facing condemnation, or developers or private businesses seeking to form a special district or access public utility services.
+Our practice includes work as general counsel, bond counsel, special counsel, and litigation counsel.

-Representing municipal corporations which provide a variety of services to the public requires a cross-disciplinary approach, as well as an in-depth understanding of public agency law.
-Our work as general counsel requires us to know open meeting and public records laws, as well as conflict of interest rules (State, Federal and corporate), governmental immunities and liabilities and the political environment in which they operate.
+Our attorneys are experienced and prepared to advise on public law matters such as open meetings, public records, eminent domain, public contracting and election laws, as well as conflict of interest rules (State, Federal and corporate), governmental immunities and liabilities and the political environment in which they operate.
 Our work as bond counsel requires us to understand limits on the uses and investment of public funds, tax-exemption regulations, the powers of general law and charter cities.
-As special counsel, we advise on formation of joint powers agencies, Proposition 218 challenges, LAFCO proceedings, conflicts of interest and campaign regulation, among other matters.
+As special counsel, we advise on formation of joint powers agencies, Proposition 218 and other rate-setting challenges, LAFCO proceedings, the California Voting Rights Act, conflicts of interest, and validation actions, among other matters.

-We strive to understand the industry in which our clients operate.
-Which means knowing how a sewage treatment plant works, the land development and subdivision process; how drought restrictions are determined and enforced; what a hospital’s obligations are to indigent patients who seek emergency care; and how different privacy laws affect schools, healthcare providers and water utilities.
+We strive to understand the industry in which our clients operate, which means knowing how a sewage treatment plant works, the land development and subdivision process; how drought restrictions are determined and enforced; what a public hospital’s obligations are to indigent patients who seek emergency care; and how different privacy laws affect hospital districts and water utilities.

 - Board counsel (for elected and appointed bodies)

 - Public finance (bond, disclosure, issuer and underwriter’s counsel)